daky972/nodejs/inheritance/readme.md

 ## Prototype

-Inheritance is passing down characteristics from a parent to a child, so a child can use that piece of code.
-A child can call inherited method from the parent, or it can override a specific method if adjustment is required.
+Inheritance is passing down characteristics from a parent to a child.
+In other words, a child can use that piece of code.
+A child can call an inherited method from the parent, or it can override a specific method if adjustment is required.

-A child can call inherited method using the  `super`  keyword, and then extend it with its own logic.
+A child can call an inherited method using the  `super`  keyword, and then extend it with its own logic.

 -   Example: